EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 The connection identifiers C_U and C_V do not have any cryptographic purpose in EDHOC.
 They contain information facilitating retrieval of the protocol state and may therefore be very short.
 The connection identifier MAY be used with an application protocol (e.g. OSCORE) for which EDHOC establishes keys, in which case the connection identifiers SHALL adhere to the requirements for that protocol.
 Each party choses a connection identifier it desires the other party to use in outgoing messages.

+The first data item of message_1 is an int TYPE = method + corr specifying the method and the correlation properties of the transport used. corr = 0 is used when there is no external correlation mechanism. corr = 1 is used when there is an external correlation mechanism (e.g. the Token in CoAP) that enables Party U to correlate message_1 and message_2. corr = 2 is used when there is an external correlation mechanism that enables Party V to correlate message_2 and message_3. corr = 3 is used when there is an external correlation mechanism that enables the parties to correlate all the messages.
+The use of the correlation parameter is exemplified in {{coap}}.

 EDHOC with asymmetric key authentication is illustrated in {{fig-asym}}.

 ~~~~~~~~~~~